romach/digital-garden/content/notes/how-to-install-java.md

 ## Configure a specific Java version for a project

 <!-- steps -->
-1. Add `.sdkmanrc` file to the project directory
+1. Add a `.sdkmanrc` file to the project directory

    ```ini title=".sdkmanrc"
    java=21.ea.35-open
    ```